marcusolsson/obsidian-plugin-docs/docs/guides/icons.md

 # Icons

-Many of the UI components in the Obsidian API lets you configure an accompanying icon.
-You can choose from one of the many built-in icons, or you can add your own.
+Several of the UI components in the Obsidian API lets you configure an accompanying icon.
+You can choose from one of the built-in icons, or you can add your own.

 ## Browse available icons

 If you'd like to see all available icons and their corresponding names, you can install the [Icon Swapper](https://github.com/mgmeyers/obsidian-icon-swapper) plugin by mgmeyers.
-While its main purpose is to replace the built-in icons with custom ones, it also serves as a directory of what icons are included in Obsidian.
+While its main purpose is to replace the built-in icons with custom ones, it also serves as a list of what icons are available in Obsidian.

 ## Draw icons